Small businesses say they're pulling back on hiring amid tariff uncertainty

 "Keeping them on payroll is a significant part of expenses, and their margins are a lot more sensitive to that than their larger counterparts," she told CBS MoneyWatch.
 "They are certainly looking to try to absorb those higher costs any way they can, and one way is on the labor front."

-Not only are many of the nation's small enterprises scrapping plans to grow their labor forces, they're also shedding jobs, data released this week from payroll processor ADP shows.
+Not only are many small enterprises scrapping plans to grow their labor forces, they're also shedding jobs, data released this week from payroll processor ADP shows.

 Establishments with fewer than 50 employees lost 13,000 jobs in May, according to a report released Thursday by ADP's National Employment, an independent measure of employment changes at private companies.